 Melbourne is the cultural capital of Australia, and there are lots of fascinating places to visit in the city, and outside of it!

-During your stay, there will be plenty of things to do in Melbourne, such as visit the world-famous Melbourne Cricket Ground (MCG), check out Federation Square, and visit quirky suburbs such as Fitzroy!
+During your stay, there will be plenty of things to do in Melbourne, such as visiting the world-famous Melbourne Cricket Ground (MCG), checking out Federation Square, and visiting quirky suburbs such as Fitzroy!

 A 3-day Melbourne itinerary might be a small amount of time to enjoy the city, but you can cram a lot into this short space of time.

 Let’s dive in!